kevinam99/Project-Fifth-Estate/CONTRIBUTING.md

 Any other branches are just created to test approaches, features etc and are in no way related to the above branches yet.

-This is the branch production branch and any commits to this branch will trigger a build on Travis and upon passing the build, it will be deployed to Heroku.
+This is the production branch and any commits to this branch will trigger a build on Travis and upon passing the build, it will be deployed to Heroku.
 The [src/services](./src/services/) folder contains the codes that perform the actions.

 We don't intend to continue developing this project further since all of us working full time jobs, however, PRs are always welcome 🎉.
 Please email any one of us when you do open a PR.